WaiveCar/Waivecar/src/views/site/faq.md

 ## Ending Your Ride

 ### Where can I park when I'm done?
-If the battery is over 25% charged (20 miles), you can park at any 3 hour public parking spot in Santa Monica without paying the meter.
-If the battery is under 25% charged (20 miles) you MUST return it at the headquarters at 1547 7th Street.
+If the battery is over 25 miles charged, you can park at any 3 hour public parking spot in Santa Monica without paying the meter.
+If the battery is under 25 miles charged you MUST return it at the headquarters at 1547 7th Street.

 However, after midnight, parking must be valid until 10:00 AM that morning.